Business vs Brand: 7 Key Differences and How They Work Together

 Business vs Brand - Louis Vuitton

-• Offering and delivering great product/ service offers that is relevant for your audience
+• Offering and delivering great product/ service offers that are relevant for your audience

-• Being different from your competition and building a unique identity
+• Being different from your competition, building a unique identity, and a small business brand

 • Offering value to your audiences through content